kaziahmed91/kata-bank-ocr/README.md

 	* for each character in the key, if it is a space
 		* replace that space with an underscore
 		* check if the mutated string key is legible as an integer
-			* if it is legible, add an entry to:
+			* if it is legible, add an entry to possibleAccountNumbers
-				* the array of possible account numbers
-				* the array of possible string keys
-				* the checksum validity array
-				* the illegible character count entry
 	* for each character in the key, if it is a space
 		* replace that space with a pipe
 		* check if the mutated string key is legible as an integer
-			* if it is legible, add an entry to:
+			* if it is legible, add an entry to possibleAccountNumbers
-				* the array of possible account numbers
-				* the array of possible string keys
-				* the checksum validity array
-				* the illegible character count entry
 	* for each character in the key, if it is not a space
 		* replace that character (underscore or pipe) with a space
 		* check if the mutated string key is legible as an integer
-			* if it is legible, add an entry to:
+			* if it is legible, add an entry to possibleAccountNumbers
-				* the array of possible account numbers
-				* the array of possible string keys
-				* the checksum validity array
-				* the illegible character count entry

 #### Second Phase: Update the report